isc-projects/stork/doc/install.rst

 <https://grafana.com/docs/grafana/latest/alerting/?pg=docs>`_.

-The list of notification channels (i.e. the delivery mechanisms) looks flexible, as it supports email, webhook, Prometheus' alertmanager, PagerDuty, Slack, Telegram, Discord, Google Hangouts, Kafka REST Proxy, Microsoft Teams, OpsGenie, Pushover and more.
+The list of notification channels (i.e. the delivery mechanisms) looks flexible, as it supports email, webhook, Prometheus' Alertmanager, PagerDuty, Slack, Telegram, Discord, Google Hangouts, Kafka REST Proxy, Microsoft Teams, OpsGenie, Pushover and more.
 Existing dashboards provided by Stork can be modified or new dashboards can be created.
 Grafana requires first a notification channel to be configured (Alerting -> Notifications Channel menu).
 Once configured, existing panels